ClickHouse/ClickHouse/benchmark/README.md

 ### TPC-DS

 More advanced than TPC-H, focused on complex ad-hoc queries.
-Requires official certification as well.
+This also requires official certification.

 Advantages:
 - an extensive collection of complex queries.